abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 #### Example

 This example shows requirements for two Message Registries, including one OEM-defined registry.
-The 'Base' Registry is a DMTF standard Registry (by default since no 'OwningEntity' is listed) and therefore can be retrieved by default from the DMTF Repository.
+The 'Base' Registry is a DMTF standard Registry (by default since no `OwningEntity` is listed) and therefore can be retrieved by default from the DMTF Repository.
 The 'Base' Registry lists only four Messages that are required.

-In the case of the OEM-defined Registry 'ContosoPizzaMessages', the 'Mandatory' requirement set at the Registry level specifies that all Messages defined in that Registry are required.
+In the case of the OEM-defined Registry `ContosoPizzaMessages`, the `Mandatory` requirement set at the Registry level specifies that all Messages defined in that Registry are required.

 ~~~
    "Registries": {